History of Luis Díaz (racing driver) in Timeline

 In 2004, Luis Diaz made his sports car racing debut, teaming with Jimmy Morales in a Lexus-Riley Daytona Prototype for Chip Ganassi Racing in the Rolex Sports Car Series.

-In 2005, Luis Díaz was the runner-up in the Rolex Sports Car Series DP drivers championship.
+In 2006, Luis Díaz achieved another runner-up finish in the Rolex Sports Car Series DP drivers championship.

 2007: American Le Mans Series Debut